Hello Volunteers and Riders:

 Covid-19 Vaccination Policy:

-In accordance with CARD’s duty to provide a facility free of known hazards and recognizing that we serve a vulnerable population of children and adults with special needs, we are adopting the following policy to safeguard the health of our employees, program participants (clients), volunteers, visitors, and their families as well as the community at large, from the infectious Covid-19 virus, which is currently causing a global pandemic.
+In accordance with CARD’s duty to provide a facility free of known hazards and recognize that we serve a vulnerable population of children and adults with special needs.

-As of September 1st, all persons entering the facility (employees, volunteers, clients, family members/caregivers or service providers) must be fully vaccinated against COVID-19.
-Full vaccination is defined as receiving the two-dose COVID vaccination as currently advised by Public Health and the Federal and Provincial governments.
+All persons entering the facility (employees, volunteers, clients, family members/caregivers or service providers) must be fully vaccinated against COVID-19.
+Full vaccination is defined as receiving the two-dose COVID vaccination.
+It is highly recommended that individuals receive boosters as is strongly advised by Public Health and the Federal and Provincial governments.

 All individuals included under this policy are required to provide proof of vaccinations prior to arriving onsite.
 These vaccination records will be kept in a secured location.